cyberowners/cybertruck-wraps/README.md

 ## Step 1: Download the image(s)

-Go into the <a href="wraps/">wraps folder</a> and right click and choose save as/download linked file as
+Go into the <a href="wraps/">wraps folder</a> here and right click the image name, and choose save as/download linked file as

-## Step 2: Copy the images onto a USB Drive
+## Step 2: Copy the images onto a USB Drive.
+Do not change the image filenames.

 To preview the wraps, you need to load them onto a USB drive: